 Wider dynamic range: With array hybridization technology, gene expression measurement is limited by background at the low end and signal saturation at the high end.
 RNA-Seq technology produces discrete, digital sequencing read counts, and can quantify expression across a larger dynamic range (>105 for RNA-Seq vs. 103 for arrays).1,2,3

 Higher specificity and sensitivity: Compared to microarrays, RNA-Seq technology can detect a higher percentage of differentially expressed genes, especially genes with low expression.4-6

 Simple detection of rare and low-abundance transcripts: Sequencing coverage depth can easily be increased to detect rare transcripts, single transcripts per cell, or weakly expressed genes.

 In the past, next-generation sequencing (NGS) data analysis required extensive bioinformatics expertise, presenting a major hurdle to adoption of RNA sequencing technology by biologists.
-The latest user-friendly tools vastly simplify the analysis process, providing accessible solutions for any researcher.
+The latest user-friendly tools vastly simplify the analysis process, providing accessible solutions for researchers without a bioinformatics background.

 The portion of NIH grant funding allocated to new RNA sequencing vs. gene expression microarray-inclusive grants has been trending towards RNA-Seq technology for the last several years, and now constitutes the majority.
 Download our transcriptomics eBook to see the evidence.